solidjs/solid/documentation/guides/getting-started.md

 Components are lightweight as they are not stateful themselves and have no instances but instead serve as factory functions for our DOM elements and reactive primitives.

 Solid's fine-grained reactivity is built on 3 simple primitives, Signals, Memos, and Effects.
 They form an auto-tracking synchronization engine that ensures your view stays up to date.
-Reactive computations take the form of simple function-wrapped expressions that executes synchronously.
+Reactive computations take the form of simple function-wrapped expressions that execute synchronously.

 ```js
 const [first, setFirst] = createSignal("JSON");